twistezo/articles/Understanding the `this` keyword in JavaScript.md

 ### Inside function defined on prototype chain

-Used inside function which is defined on prototype chain to creating object bound to its.
+Used inside a function defined on the prototype chain to creating an object bound to it.

 ```js
 const ProtoObj = {